halaxa/json-machine/README.md

 <a name="tracking-parsing-progress"></a>
-## Tracking parsing progress
+## Tracking the progress
 Big documents may take a while to parse.
-Call `JsonMachine::getPosition()` in your `foreach` to get current count of processed bytes from the beginning.
+Call `JsonMachine::getPosition()` in your `foreach` to get current count of the processed bytes from the beginning.
 Percentage is then easy to calculate as `position / total * 100`.
-To get total size of your document in bytes you may want to check:
+To find out the total size of your document in bytes you may want to check:
 - `strlen($document)` if you're parsing string
 - `filesize($file)` if you're parsing a file
 - `Content-Length` http header if you're parsing http stream response